Cubic threefolds moduli and the Monster group: The moduli space of cubic threefolds as a ten-ball quotient

-\begin{remark} A more natural approach is to regard $C_p$ as a divisor on the Fano surface $\Fano (X)$ of lines in $\PP V$ that lie on $X$.
+\begin{remark} A more natural approach is to regard $C_p$ as a divisor on the Fano surface $\Fano (X)$ of lines in $\PP V$ that are contained in $X$.
 What we just proved implies that $C_p$ and $C_q$ have the same image under the natural map $F: \Fano(X)\to \CH_1(X)$ (the Chow group of algebraic $1$-cycles on $X$).
 It is likely that $F|C_p$ is injective.
 Indeed, Clemens-Griffiths \cite{cg} prove such a result in case $X$ has $p$ as its only singular point and is of type $A_1$. \end{remark}